imagej/pyimagej/README.md

 ### Installation asides

-1. If you want to use [scikit-image](https://scikit-image.org/) in conjunction, as demonstrated below, you can install it also via:
+* If you want to use [scikit-image](https://scikit-image.org/) in conjunction, as demonstrated below, you can install it also via:

     ```
     conda install scikit-image
     ```

-2. The above command installs pyimagej with OpenJDK 8; if you leave off the `openjdk=8` it will install OpenJDK 11 by default, which should also work, but is less well tested and may have more rough edges.
+* The above command installs pyimagej with OpenJDK 8; if you leave off the `openjdk=8` it will install OpenJDK 11 by default, which should also work, but is less well tested and may have more rough edges.

-3. It is possible to dynamically install pyimagej from within a Jupyter notebook:
+* It is possible to dynamically install pyimagej from within a Jupyter notebook:

     ```
     import sys
     !conda install --yes --prefix {sys.prefix} -c conda-forge pyimagej openjdk=8
     ```

-4. If you would prefer to install pyimagej via pip: more legwork is required.
+* If you would prefer to install pyimagej via pip, more legwork is required.
 See [this thread](https://forum.image.sc/t/how-do-i-install-pyimagej/23189/4) for hints.

 ## Usage